GingerDragon7/converseAI/README.md

 - Highlight code syntax

 ## Technologies Used
-- For client, I haven't used Vanilla Javascript.
+- For client, I have used Vanilla Javascript.
 - For server, I used node js and express.